Deepak-Sathyanarayanan/Analyzing-Predicting-Health-Insurance-Fraud-Detection-Dataset/README.md

 •	Project Proposal.doc - Contains overview of the project

+•	UnderstandingAllColumns.xlsx - Contains all the columns from all the input files

 •	Data.zip - Contains 8 input Test & Train .CSV files

 •	Test_Preprocessing.ipynb - Contains the data preprocessing code for test data